An optimistic error in the meaning of deflation (Published 4/12/06)

 How has the USA measured costs for the last hundred years?

 Stupid question, right?
 The obvious answer is that goods and services have been priced in dollars for more than a century.
-Well, hopefully those who have previously read the Optimist's work will not be too surprised to see a different perspective here.
+Well, hopefully those who have previously read External link opens in new tab or windowthe Optimist's work will not be too surprised to see a different perspective here.
 The USA has actually used three different currencies during the last century.
 Until 1933 when FDR confiscated gold, everything was priced in gold and silver.
 Paper certificates really were as good as gold and silver since paper was freely interchangeable with the real precious metal which backed the value of the paper.
 Think of those dollars (which were interchangeable with gold and silver) as colored green for good paper.
 Between 1933 and 1971, everything in the USA was priced in a different type of dollar.
 Although Americans could still exchange the new breed of dollar for silver, only foreigners could get gold for the dollar.
 Those transition dollars should have been colored yellow for questionable value.
 After Nixon slammed shut the foreign gold window in 1971, the Federal Reserve Note (FRN) was only a piece of paper which people continued to accept in payment, but only because they had no alternative to doing so.
 The current FRN notes we are required to accept as payment should be colored a bright red to match the rage that people will feel when they find out the truth that those government IOU Nothing notes have no intrinsic value.

 What is an ounce of gold worth?